Delivering a positive impact. Leading by example.

 Why do we embrace sustainability?
 It’s the right thing to do.
 Sustainable practices benefit our organization, our customers and our nation.

 Every year we report on what the Postal Service is doing to promote environmental stewardship in our strategic plans and policies.
-Review our annual report
+Review our Annual Sustainability Report

 Getting the lead out.
 USPS test hydrogen fuel cells.